ga-curriculum/quick-refresher-for-ml/microlesson-01/ML_Scope.md

-# Scope of Supervised, Unsupervised, and Reinforcement Learning
+# Scope of Supervised, Unsupervised and Reinforcement Learning

 ## 1. Supervised Learning